Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

  - *base* - a widget that is responsible for only displaying the given data.
 These widgets should be highly configurable and usable out of the Metrics Web Application context.
  - *common* - is a widget that is actually used in the Metrics Web Application context and can be used across the modules.

 The main question is whether we want to extract to the Metrics storybook only base widgets or add common widgets as well.
 If we add only base widgets to the storybook, we can accidentally duplicate the existing common Metrics widgets with the same functionality.
 Also, we will not be able to view the entire list of possible components that are used in the application.
 That's why our choice is to take out base widgets together with common ones.

 According to the [widget structure organization document](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#applying-a-theme-to-a-widget-appearance) common widgets use the Metrics theme.
 Thus to display these widgets in the storybook correctly we should move the Metrics theme along with them.
 The disadvantage of moving common widgets is the loss of the ability to customize them as base widgets.

 Now, when we've determined a set of components to extract to the storybook we can investigate existing solutions that provide the logic to showcase widgets.

-There are two approaches to create the storybook for Flutter widgets - [using existing packages](#using-existing-packages) or [creating a UI from scratch](#Manually-create-a-storybook-from-scratch).
+There are two approaches to create the storybook for Flutter widgets - [using existing packages](#use-existing-packages) or [creating a UI from scratch](#manually-create-a-storybook-from-scratch).

-#### Using existing packages
+#### Use existing packages

 At this time, there are only a few packages, that provide the functionality to write Storybook for Flutter widgets.